 Most internationally-comparable information on employment is obtained from household surveys such as Labour Force Surveys (LFS) or multi-purpose household surveys which have a special employment module.
 LFS are mainly available in Latin American and Eastern European countries.
 They are also regularly implemented in the main OECD countries.
 Among integrated household surveys, the LSMS are the most extensively implemented in the developing world.
 As of 2007, 32 countries had at least one round and up to 14 rounds (panel and non-panel).
 In practically all cases, they include an employment module.
-Similarly, non-LSMS surveys - such as "integrated surveys" - implemented in many African countries tend to include a module on employment.
+Similarly, non-LSMS surveys - such as 'integrated surveys' - implemented in many African countries tend to include a module on employment.
 Finally, the World Bank Core Welfare Indicator Questionnaire (CWIQ), applied only in African countries, incorporates a few questions on the labour conditions of household members.
-The issue is then not necessarily that internationally comparable household surveys should ask labour market questions, as most of them already do, but rather that the set of questions is not extensive enough to include all information necessary to compute the list of indicators proposed here.
-For some indicators, all these questions are already included in standard questionnaires; for some others, it will imply adding just a couple of questions; and for others still, it will involve adding a set of approximately 10 questions
+The issue is then not necessarily that internationally comparable household surveys should ask labour market questions, as most of them already do, but rather that the nousehold experientare data, and munimate the relationship between informal employment and poverty.